xwmx/nb/README.md

 ```

 `nb browse` includes a search field that can be used for easy searches
-in the current notebook or folder when browsing.
+in the current notebook or folder while browsing.
 For full-featured
 search, see [Search](#-search) and [`nb search`](#search).

 `nb browse` depends on [`ncat`](https://nmap.org/ncat/) and